pourmoslemy/VeriLogos/README.md

 ---

-# Research Status
+## Research Status

 VeriLogos is research software.

 The project is being developed alongside the theoretical study of:

-- Simplicial Complex Logic;
+- Simplicial Complex Logic,
-- geometric truth;
+- geometric truth,
-- intuitionistic semantics;
+- intuitionistic semantics,
-- Heyting algebras of subcomplexes;
+- Heyting algebras of subcomplexes,
-- filtration and Kripke-style semantics;
+- filtration and Kripke-style semantics,
-- modal and spatial stability;
+- modal and spatial stability,
 - persistence-based structural reasoning.

 The mathematical theory and software implementation should be understood as related but distinct components of an ongoing research program.